 AK: Can a crisis affect the culture of an organization permanently?

 SH: 100%.
 It goes back to the good and bad that comes out in folks and companies when the rubber hits the road.
 This crisis is an opportunity to determine what are our defining values as an organization and also, to be proactive in redefining the meaning of work post-pandemic.
-There hasn’t been a change as significant as this one in how we work since the industrial revolution, and we should take a proactive approach to determine how the future will look.
+There hasn’t been a change as significant as this one in how we work in the U.S. since the industrial revolution, and we should take a proactive approach to determine how the future will and should look.

 Learn More about Compliance and Risk Management

 We would like to thank Stacey Hanna for her timely insights into the powerful role compliance can play in crisis management.
 Lonza’s approach to the pandemic has ensured not only business continuity, but has emphasized their commitment to ethics by prioritizing the safety of its employees.

 If you would like to listen to the full interview we encourage you to check out our Compliance Heroes event: Mastering Compliance’s Role in Crisis Management.
 To read more interviews with compliance professionals from our CCO Conversations series check out Wim Vandekerckhove’s interview on How to Manage Whistleblowing and Retaliation or our interview with Deborah Spanic, Chief Compliance Officer at Clarios, around how technology helped their compliance program excel in third-party due diligence.